run-forrest/AtomicHabits/01 The Fundamentals.md

 What's the difference between systems and goals?
 It's a distinction I first learned from Scott Adams, the cartoonist behind the Dilbert comic.
 Goals are about the results you want to achieve.
 Systems are about the processed that lead to those results.

+- If you're a coach, your goal might be to win a championship.
+Your system is the way you recruit players, manage your assistant coaches, and conduct practice.
+- If you're an entrepreneur, your goal might be to build a milliondollar business.
+Your system is how you test product ideas, hire employees, and run marketing campaigns.
+- If you're a musician, your goal might be to play a new piece.
+Your system is how often you practice, how you break down and tackle difficult measures, and your method for receiving feedback from your instructor.

+Now for the interesting question: If you completely ignored your goals and focused only on your system, would you still succeed?
+For example. if you were a basketball coach and you ignored your goal to win a championship and focused only on what your team does at practice each day, would you still get results?

+I think you would.

+The goal in any sport is to finish with the best score, but it would be ridiculous to spend the whole game staring at the scoreboard.
+The only way to actually win is to get better each day.
+In the words of three-time Super Bowl winner Bill Walsh, "The score takes care of itself."
+The same is true for other areas of life.
+If you want better results, then forget about setting goals.
+Focus on your system instead.

+What do I mean by this?
+Are goals completely useless?
+Of course not.
+Goals are good for setting a direction, but systems are best for making progress.
+A handful of problems arise when you spend too much time thinking about your goals and not enough time designing your systems.